BoltzExchange/boltz-backend/docs/deployment.md

 ## Database migrations

-To migrate from a SQLite database to PostgreSQL use the following script with [pgloader](https://pgloader.io/):
+To migrate from an SQLite database to PostgreSQL, use the following script with [pgloader](https://pgloader.io/):

 ```